Harry Azhar Azis: Biography

 Azis received his undergraduate degree from Sekolah Tinggi Manajemen Industri, Departemen Perindustrian RI, Jakarta in 1985.
-He later received his masters degree from University of Oregon in 1990 and his doctorate from Oklahoma State University in 2000, majoring in Agricultural Economy.
+He later received his master's degree from University of Oregon in 1990 and his doctorate from Oklahoma State University in 2000, majoring in Agricultural Economy.

 Harry Azhar Azis was an active leader in the growth of Indonesia.
 During his undergraduate years, Azis was entrusted to lead the Muslim Students' Association (Indonesia)(Himpunan Mahasiswa Islam), through 1983-1986.
 He was an active critic of the New Order (Indonesia).
 He remained active in the organization, being an active member of Majelis Nasional Korp Alumni HMI in 2017-2022.

 Azis's background made him one of the economic experts of the Indonesian government.
 He received the Star of Mahaputera for his contributions to Indonesia on August, 15th 2019.